 They are well-known for their slowness, which is due to their extremely low metabolic rate.

-There are six species of the living sloths, which are classified in two genera; Two-toed sloths and Three-toed sloths.
+There are six species of living sloths, which are classified into two genera; Two-toed sloths and Three-toed sloths.

 Sloths perform every action (even blinking) in slow motion to conserve energy.

 Sloths are herbivores and consume leaves of the trees, usually of Cecropia genus.